 Florida State University policy on observance of religious holy days provides that each student shall, upon notifying their instructor as soon as possible upon receipt of the course syllabus, but no later than two weeks before the religious holy day observance, be excused from class to observe a religious holy day of their faith.
 While the student will be held responsible for the material covered in their absence, each student shall be permitted a reasonable amount of time to make up the work missed.
 Instructors and University administrators shall in no way arbitrarily penalize students who are absent from academic and social activities because of religious holy day observance.
 This resource will be helpful to instructors as they respond to students requesting to be absent: https://hds.harvard.edu/community-life/religious-and-spiritual-life/multifaith-calendar.
-For more information, see the https://hds.harvard.edu/community-life/religious-and-spiritual-life/multifaith-calendar.
-For more information, see the https://hds.harvard.edu/community-life/religious-and-spiritual-life/multifaith-calendar.
+For more information, see the General Bulletin.